 Euan Stronach gained a first class honours in Molecular Biology followed by a PhD in Medical Genetics from the University of Aberdeen, Scotland.
 He then joined the Edinburgh Cancer Research UK Medical Oncology Unit as a postdoctoral fellow working on tumour suppressor gene identification in ovarian cancer.
 This led to further postdoctoral work looking at mechanisms of resistance to DNA damaging chemotherapy at Imperial College London where he won a fellowship to set up and run the Molecular Therapy Lab within the Ovarian Cancer Action Research Centre.
 His work there on the link between DNA-PK and platinum resistance led to early phase proof of concept clinical trials.
 In 2015 he moved to the Target Sciences department at GSK where he leads early target ID and validation efforts in oncology, retaining an honorary senior lectureship at Imperial College, London.

-Dr. Babara Vanderhyden
+Dr. Barbara Vanderhyden

 Senior Scientist, Cancer Therapeutics Program, Ottawa Hospital Research Institute, Canada

-Corine Boyer Chair, Ovarian Cancer Research, University of Ottawa, Canada
+Corrine Boyer Chair, Ovarian Cancer Research, University of Ottawa, Canada

 Professor, Cellular and Molecular Medicine, University of Ottawa, Canada